- Education and Science»

 He had no body to go with!

-1. Optional Homework: To find great FREE printable lapbook pages for the skeletal and muscular systems, go to http://www.cyncesplace.com/ .
+1. Optional homework: Download and print out free printable lapbook pages for the skeletal and muscular systems.

-2. Extra Credit: Find directions on how to build a working model of a hand using cut cereal boxes & string at http://www.sciencetoymaker.org/ .
-To make a working wooden model of the bones of the hand and tendons (like the one in the picture on the right) go to http://www.chaosscience.org.uk/.
-(You could use cut pieces of foam instead of wood if needed.)
+2. Extra credit: Build a working model of a hand using cut cereal boxes and string.
+To make a working wooden model of the bones of the hand and tendons (like the one in the picture above).
+You could use cut pieces of foam instead of wood, if needed.

 Bill Nye on the Skeletal & Muscular Systems